BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 # NXSYS MS Windows Status
-## 12 February 2022
+## 13 February 2022

 This repository contains (in addition to working Mac builds of NXSYS and TLEdit), enough content to build Debug Windows 10 executables (32-bit Win32) of both, in Visual Studio (VS) 2022, C++ Language Level C++17, platform toolset VS2022 level 143, Windows SDK “latest installed version“ 10.0, my Windows 10 at current updates 12 February 2022.

-This re-adaptation work, however, is still in progress: a few things don't work, but it is pretty much done.
+This re-adaptation work is pretty much done.
 A usable up-to-date product can be built (if not yet downloaded executable).

 **You can still download a fully operative 2016 Windows NXSYS from [the NXSYS page on my site](https://BernardGreenberg.com/NXSYS).**